WELCOME TO ST. ELIZABETH PASTORATE

 - Without notice, cemetery board reserves the right to prohibit or remove from lots or graves, any articles that are dead, faded, broken, create a safety hazard, cause additional maintenance burdens, or any articles not given proper prior approval.

-- Tim & Lori Daly and Dave & Rose Schneider – Circle Leaders
+- Tim & Lori Daly and Dave & Rose Schneider – Chairs

-- Gary & Jody Bramel and Mark & Tara Schuckert – Alternates
+- Gary & Jody Bramel and Mark & Tara Schuckert– Circle Leaders

 may we pray for you?